 Taylors Lakes Secondary College is located approximately 22 kilometres north west of the Melbourne CBD.
 The school is a well-established 7-12 College offering a broad range of curriculum options.
-These options have been expanded through the Learning Enhancement and Advancement Program (LEAP) and the Football Academy.
-A diverse range of co-curricular programs across leadership, activities, sport and camps is available at all levels to a student population of over 1400 students.
+These options have been expanded through the Learning Enhancement and Advancement Program (LEAP) and the Football (AFL/Soccer) Academy.
+A diverse range of co-curricular programs across leadership, sports and camps are available at all levels to a student population of over 1400 students.
 School uniform is compulsory.
 Other sections of the website outline the academic, student wellbeing programs, student management and co-curricular programs in more detail.

 At the College we have always maintained a strong belief in the importance of a strong professional development culture for staff to best ensure students have every opportunity to do their best at school.
 Professional learning within the college is strongly linked to the Strategic Plan and building the school's capacity to respond to student learning needs, to ensure that all students have the opportunity to learn something new every day.
-Students having access to technology to enable access to online learning as required is so very important.
-We currently have a bring your own device (BYOD) scheme for all students across the college.
-Of course, the major emphasis of this program is not the device as such but rather the opportunities these devices open up to enhance student learning opportunities.
+Students have access to technology to enable access to online learning as required is very important.
+We currently have a Bring Your Own Device (BYOD) scheme for all students across the college.
+Of course, the major emphasis of this program is not the device as such, but rather the opportunities these devices open up to enhance student learning opportunities.

 Provide as many opportunities for students in support of their learning.